aldwinharjanto/loka_interface_fe/README.md

 # LoKa project

-This repository based on Risedle Protocol.
+This repository is the prototype for Low Karbon blockchain mining project

 ## Get started